sveltia/sveltia-cms/README.md

 - Created and maintained by an [experienced UX engineer](https://github.com/kyoshino) who loves code and design.
 You can expect constant UX improvements across the platform.
 - Offers a modern, intuitive user interface, including an immersive dark mode[^2], inspired in part by the Netlify CMS v3 prototype[^1].
 - Comes with touch device support.
 While the UI is not yet optimized for small screens, large tablets like iPad Pro or Pixel Tablet should work well.
+- Made with Svelte, not React, means we can spend more time on UX rather than tedious state management.
 - The screenshots above are worth a thousand words!

 ### Better performance